VernonGrant/gnu-c-language-manual/markdown/Machine-Epsilon.md

 eps_pos = nextafter (1.0, +2.0) - 1.0;
 ```

-If `x`{.variable} is a variable, such that you do not know its value at
+If `x` is a variable, such that you do not know its value at
-compile time, then you can substitute literal `y`{.variable} values with
+compile time, then you can substitute literal `y` values with
 either `-inf()` or `+inf()`, like this:

 ``` C